-Endocarditis describes the inflammation of the inner membrane lining of the heart.
+Endocarditis describes the inflammation of the inner membrane lining the heart (endocardium).

 Frequency of endocarditis

-In Western Europe, endocarditis has an incidence of roughly three cases out of 100.000 persons per year.
+In Western Europe, endocarditis has an incidence of roughly 3 cases/100,000 persons per year.
 Men are affected twice as often as women.

-Table ‘diagnosis data of hospitals from 2000, region: Germany, ICD10: B37.6 Candida-endocarditis’ of the bill of health report of the state (GBE).
+Table 1: “Diagnosis data of hospitals in Germany, ICD10: B37.6 Candida-endocarditis,” bill of health report of the state (GBE).

 Causes of endocarditis

 In 45–65 % of all cases, Streptococci are the cause of bacterial or infectious endocarditis.
 The 2nd most frequently observed pathogens are Staphylococci, accounting for roughly 30% of all cases, followed by Enterococci (10%).
 Also, other pathogens, including Mycoplasma, Chlamydia, and fungi can trigger endocarditis, though they occur rather rarely.